flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

 17. Select the appropriate frame and click on **Save and Reboot**.

-18. FlytCosole will take a few seconds to reconnect.
+18. FlytConsole will take a few seconds to reconnect.
 WiFi network will not disconnect during this reboot.

 19. Once the 'connected' button on the top panel turns green, go to **Calibration** section in the left side-menu.